sandbox-bio/sandbox.bio/src/content/datepro-01-unix-shell/steps/Intro.md

 The objective of this tutorial is to learn how to create and use data and script files in a Unix shell.

 <Alert>
-This tutorial is part of a series of tutorials adapted as interactive versions of the hands-on steps described in the[Data and Text Processing for Health and Life Sciences](https://labs.rd.ciencias.ulisboa.pt/book/) book, which is licensed under the <Link href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</Link>.
+This tutorial is part of a series of tutorials adapted as interactive versions of the hands-on steps described in the [Data and Text Processing for Health and Life Sciences](https://labs.rd.ciencias.ulisboa.pt/book/) book, which is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 In general, the contents are the same, but access to data via `curl` is not possible, so the tutorials will use local files.
 </Alert>